abekifle/gitbasics/README.md

 - `git checkout <HASH> <FILE>`: restore <FILE> to version in <HASH>
 - 'git status' to help yuo find the commands to unstage or restore file
 - If you run `git checkout" without the file... you can fix this by running 'git checkout main'
+- git ignores empty folders
+- use `.gitkeep` to "keep" and empty folder
+- use `.gitignore` to ignore files/patterns